 The donor and the recipient must both be U.S. citizens or lawfully present residents, and have their primary residence in the U.S. or its territories.

 All applications must be approved and funded before donation surgery.
+We can only reimburse expenses that happen after the application is approved.

 Eligibility is determined based on the transplant recipient’s household income.
 The recipient’s yearly household income should not be more than 350% of the current HHS Poverty Guidelines (see below).
 If the recipient’s household income is higher, but they would have trouble paying for their donor’s expenses, they must complete and submit a financial hardship waiver worksheet with their application.
 NLDAC does not currently limit donor household income, but will prioritize funding for donors whose household income is within these guidelines if there is not enough funding to approve all eligible applications.